kaosat-dev/Blenvy/docs/quickstart/readme.md

 ## Next Steps

-- Read the [Blevy for Bevy](../../crates/blenvy/README.md) documentation for more features on the Bevy side.
+- Read the [Blenvy for Bevy](../../crates/blenvy/README.md) documentation for more features on the Bevy side.
-- Read the [Blevy for Blender](../../tools/blenvy/README.md) documentation for more features on the Blender side.
+- Read the [Blenvy for Blender](../../tools/blenvy/README.md) documentation for more features on the Blender side.
 - Read about the [Avian Physics Integration](../avian/readme.md) to learn how to setup colliders in Blender that will be used by the Avian physics engine in Bevy.